 - How do individual members of the group want to be treated?
 How will everyone work together in a way that ensures mutual respect?
 What boundaries are we setting and agreeing to?

 A leadership team coach will help you identify and unpack issues in an objective and professionally facilitated way, where team members are really encouraged to listen to what their colleagues have to say.
 Perspectives shift, new ideas form, alignment follows.
 A coach will take the whole team journey beyond just the practical challenges of business growth, to a psychologically safe place, a group-level phenomenon at the heart of which is trust.
-Together, you’ll identify and seek to address the ‘tension in the machine’.
-To quote Eric Schmidt again:
+Together, you’ll identify and seek to address any ‘tension in the machine’:

 To balance the tension and mould a team into a community you need a coach someone who works not only with individuals but also with the team as a whole to smooth out the constant tension, continuously nurture the community, and make sure it is aligned around a common vision and set of goals.
 Sometimes this coach may just work with the team leader, the executive in charge.
 But to be most effective, the coach works with the entire team.